codescape/jira-scrum-poker/docs/participate-in-scrum-poker-session.md

 ![Confirmed estimate](/images/participate-in-scrum-poker-session-confirmed-estimate.png)

 If the feature `Estimation Permission Check` (see [Scrum Poker configuration](/scrum-poker-configuration)) is enabled users who have no edit rights for the given issue see all estimations in the `Range of votes` grayed out.
-Only those users who are allowed to confirm the estimation and save the estimation for that issue see blue clickable estimation cards.
+Only those users who are allowed to save the estimation for that issue see blue clickable estimation cards to confirm the estimation.